pappasam/toml-sort/README.md

 * Option to preserve top-level document comments, or not
 * Standardize whitespace and indentation

-I wrote this library because I couldn't find any "good" sorting utilities for TOML files.
+I wrote this library/application because I couldn't find any "good" sorting utilities for TOML files.
+Now, I use this as part of my daily workflow.
+Hopefully it helps you too!

 ## Usage